Should I Become a Creative Director?

 |Experience||7-10 years of experience|

-- Take courses in digital design.
-Not only is marketing on the Internet an important part of the marketing plan, design for digital media is different than design for print.
+Aspiring creative directors should also take courses in digital design.
+Not only is marketing on the Internet an important part of the marketing plan, design for digital media is different than marketing for print.
 Creative directors must learn the techniques of designing for both, as their ultimate responsibility will include design for both mediums.

-- Create a portfolio.
 As art and graphic design students build a body of work through projects, they should create a portfolio that highlights their coursework experience and style.
-Although business students may only have a few design projects to highlight, they can supplement any web design, packaging design or mock advertisements with art work with other marketing projects such as creative briefs and marketing plans that also highlight their coursework experience.
+Although business students may only have a few design projects to highlight, they can supplement any Web design, packaging design or mock advertisements with art work with other marketing projects, such as creative briefs and marketing plans that also highlight their coursework experience.
 In addition, a portfolio may be necessary for admission into a master's program.

 Employers typically prefer applicants with at least 5-7 years of experience.
 Graduates can find experience at an advertising agency where they will work in a fast paced environment and learn how to serve clients' needs in various areas of marketing communications.
 Graduates can also work for an in-house marketing department producing marketing materials for that one company (or possibly subsidiaries).
 Candidates should learn various marketing techniques that require design, such as packaging, brochures, online advertising and outdoor design.

-- Gain supervisory experience.
 Creative directors will likely have to manage a creative team that may include designers, copywriters and freelancers.
-It is important for individuals seeking the position to learn skills in areas that include leadership, team building and delegation.
+As a result, it's important for individuals seeking the position to learn skills in areas that include leadership, team building and delegation.

 With an undergraduate degree and some years of experience, individuals will have an opportunity to figure out what area of marketing they excel at and which areas may require some development.
 They may consider pursuing a graduate degree.
 Individuals with an undergraduate degree in marketing may find that a master's degree in graphic or multimedia design will round out their skill set.
 In the master's degree program students may take courses in product design and multimedia design.
 A thesis may be required to graduate.

-Individuals with undergraduate studies in art or graphic design may find that a degree in master's degree in marketing communication will help them learn how to apply art principles to marketing techniques.
-Students will take courses in market research analysis, mobile and web marketing as well as visual information design.
+Individuals with undergraduate studies in art or graphic design may find that a master's degree in marketing communication will help them learn how to apply art principles to marketing techniques.
+Students will take courses in market research analysis and mobile and Web marketing, as well as visual information design.